Arnavion/libjass/README.md

 8
 ```

-[libjass.parser.parse](http://arnavion.github.io/libjass/api.xhtml#libjass.parser.parse) parses the first parameter using the second parameter as the rule name.
 The rule names are derived from the methods on the [ParserRun class](http://arnavion.github.io/libjass/api.xhtml#./parser/parse.ParserRun).
-For example, [dialogueParts](http://arnavion.github.io/libjass/api.xhtml#./parser/parse.ParserRun.parse_dialogueParts) can be used to get an array of [libjass.parts](http://arnavion.github.io/libjass/api.xhtml#libjass.parts) objects that represent the parts of an ASS dialogue line.

-Entire scripts can be parsed via [ASS.fromString()](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS.fromString)

-See the tests, particularly the ones in tests/specs/miscellaneous.js, for examples.
+See the tests, particularly the ones in tests/unit/miscellaneous.js, for examples.

 ### Can I contribute?